jupyterlab/frontends-team-compass/rfc/development-cycle.md

 ### Pull request author

 **Semver Label**: Make sure pull request has appropriate semver label.
-You can set it by either adding a commit with `semver:patch`, `semever:minor`, or `semver:major`, or setting the label in GitHub.
+You can set it by either adding a commit with `semver:patch`, `semever:minor`, or `semver:major`, or setting the label in GitHub (optionally [using a bot](https://github.com/jupyterlab/jupyterlab/blob/master/CONTRIBUTING.md#tag-issues-with-labels)).

 **Changelog entry**: Add a new markdown or RST file in `docs/source/changes/new`.
 Use the current data and some rough title for the filename, so it is unique.
 If you want it to be under a subheader, make a subdirectory for that.
 Some common ones are `Bug fixes`, `For developers`, `User-facing changes`.
 If your change is small, just make it a single bullet in a list.